aiida-vasp/aiida-vasp/doc/wf/singlecalc.rst

          node to the results.

 .. automodule:: aiida.workflows.vasp.projections

    .. autoclass:: ProjectionsWorkflow
       :members: get_params_template, get_template

       .. automethod:: start

          Runs an AmnCalculation using the given uuid of a NscfCalculation.
-Modifies wannier_settings from the nscf calculation it continues from transparently using an InlineCalculation.
+Modifies wannier_parameters from the nscf calculation it continues from transparently using an InlineCalculation.

       .. automethod:: end